DrSneus/Video-Game-Completionist-Calculator/README.md

 -Determine a game's How Long To Beat id given its name

 Done:
--Create an average game's difficulty score
--Can gather Steam achievement information given a game's id -Can gather How Long To Beat information given a game's id
+-Create an average game's difficulty score <- Might be changed to a different system -Can gather Steam achievement information given a game's id -Can gather How Long To Beat information given a game's id